htw-imi-showtime/showtime-website/content/ss25/master/m4-moodle-plugin/_index.md

 {{<section title="Team">}}
 Our team consists of five students, who equally contributed to our project.
-Each bringing their individual skillset, we were able to create a functioning moodle plugin together.
+Each bringing their individual skillset, we were able to create functioning moodle plugins together.
+The team was divided into groups, with each group focusing on a different plugin.
+This approach ensured a robust and effective solution.
-Our diverse expertise helped us solve the difficulties that came along during the development of our project.
-It allowed us to tackle the project from multiple angles, ensuring a robust and effective solution.
 {{</section>}}

 {{<gallery>}}